C0D3D3V/Moodle-DL/README.md

     - After configuring moodle-dl, this command is sufficient to download all files from your Moodle account and notify you about the result.

 - `moodle-dl --config`
-    - A CLI guide will lead you through the additional configuration of the software.
+    - A CLI configuration wizard will lead you through the additional configuration of moodle-dl.
-    - You can start the guide after the initial configuration if you want to change any of the settings.
+    - You can start the wizard after the initial configuration if you want to change any of the settings.
-    - The guide allows you to change nearly all settings of the moodle-dl
+    - The wizard allows you to change nearly all settings of moodle-dl
       - select the courses that will be downloaded
       - rename each course individually
       - decide if subfolders should be created inside a course folder